-A small glass of wine eats up 1.5 units alone.
-A pint of lower-strength lager, beer or cider is two units.
+A standard glass of wine is 2.1 units and a pint of beer is around 2 units.

 Along with the decision to drink also comes the responsibility to find a designated driver - or a taxi - to stay safe.
 If drinking is in your plans, you may want to keep these tips in mind.